 - The tester tests can side by side with the developer tests.
-Green for the application, even for the developer, is only after both set of tests pass.
+Green for the application, even for the developer, is only after both sets of tests pass.

-- If the developers changes something that fails the tests, the developers themselves can change the test to conform to these changes.
+- If the developers change something that fails the tests, the developers themselves can change the test to conform to these changes.

 - The testers can aid the developers in writing unit and end to end tests.